-This is the reason why so many leading sites and blogs now regularly use headlines that include numbers.
-Take Buzzfeed as an example:
+This is the reason why so many leading blogs now regularly use headlines that include numbers.
+Take Buzzfeed, as an example:

-Bloggers who have built a loyal audience understands that answering questions is the key to dominating search engines and building a successful online business.
-And your customers’ questions are mostly the keywords they’re typing into the search box.
+Bloggers who have built a loyal audience understand that answering questions is the key to dominating search engines and building a successful online business.
+And, your customers’ questions are mostly the keywords that they’re typing into the search box.

 This is why keyword research is important.
-It also means that you can trust the keywords Google Adwords’ keyword planner gives you.
+It also means that you can trust the keywords that Google Adwords’ Keyword Planner gives you.

-For instance, here are keywords related to wedding rings:
+For example, here are keywords related to wedding rings: